Newbrict/obsidian-obligator/README.md

 ## TO-DO (In priority order)
 * Make the fold state carry over to the new note.
+* Make it so that checked tasks which have unchecked subtasks will get copied over anyway.
 * Add a recurring note template.
-* Make it so that checked tasks which have unchecked subtasks will get copied over anyway.
 * Add an example template file.
 * Add an example settings page screenshot.
+* Add an option to delete empty headings. (probably defined as a heading which has no children, where a child is any value except for another heading of greater weight)

 ## Design Philosophy
 ### Why does the terminal sequence have to be a header?